Are We Truly Innovating? A Qualitative and Quantitative Study of Originality in AI Research Papers: Methodology

 \section{Methodology}

-Our system operates in two stages: Firstly, learning human novelty-evaluation pattern from peer-review dataset via supervision, and secondly, applying this learned signal to new manuscripts along with using retrieval-enhanced reasoning and structured comparison against related prior work.
-The full abstract pipeline is illustrated in Figure~\ref{fig:method}.
+Our framework for research originality analysis consists of two complementary stages.
+First, we learn patterns of novelty assessment from human expert reviews by training on the large-scale peer-review dataset.
+Second, we apply this learned signal to new manuscripts, combining retrieval-augmented reasoning with structured contrastive analysis against semantically related prior work.
+The overall pipeline is illustrated in Figure~\ref{fig:method}.

-\paragraph{Structured Knowledge Extraction:} Given a new manuscript, we first pass its full text to a dedicated knowledge-extraction agent.
-This module uses Llama-3.1-8B-Instruct model to transform unstructured scientific text into a structured representation containing: \emph{core ideas}, \emph{methods}, \emph{contributions}, \emph{data sources}, and \emph{experimental components}.
-Formally, the manuscript is mapped to a tuple $K_{\text{ms}} = \{C, M, R, D, E\}$.
-The prompt used to generate the structured knowledge is in Figure~\ref{fig:prompt3}. where each element represents a set of semantically meaningful descriptors.